unknowntrojan/domainfinder/README.md

 For example, when searching for ".rs" domain hacks, we would find things such as "refrigerato.rs".

-It queries Cloudflare's DNS server for each combination and filters out every domain that is already registered.
+By default, it queries Cloudflare's, Google's, and Quad9's DNS servers for each combination and filters out every one that is already registered.
 It then spits out a simple text file with each line containing a domain that is still available.

 To change the TLD to search, simply change line 11 in [src/main.rs](src/main.rs).